 We know you can’t just jump into your local pool as you did during the summer.
 But there are likely some indoor, heated options around you.
 You may have to buy a membership to a local recreation center or gym that has a pool, but if you’re using it consistently, the membership fee will pay for itself in the benefits it provides you.

-The great thing about walking is that it can be done virtually any time of the year.
+The great thing about walking is that it can be done virtually at any time of the year.
 Walking helps strengthen the muscles in the legs, feet, and back.
 Especially the ones that are responsible for supporting the spine.
 Not to mention, it helps drive blood flow to the areas of your back that might be prone to inflammation.

 However, if you decide to walk consistently in the cold throughout the fall and winter months, make sure that you bundle up on the cold days!